Biology is Not a Social Construct

-A 2001 study of 392 male-to-female and 123 female-to-male transgender persons found that 62 percent of the male-to-female and 55 percent of the female-to-male transgender persons were clinically depressed.
+A 2001 study of 392 male-to-female and 123 female-to-male transgender persons found that 62% of the male-to-female and 55% of the female-to-male transgender persons were clinically depressed.
 Nearly one third of each population had attempted suicide.

 Gender dysphoria (GD) in children is a term used to describe a psychological condition in which a child experiences marked incongruence between his or her experienced gender and the child’s biological sex.
-Without pre-pubertal affirmation and hormone intervention 80 to 95 percent of children with GD will accept the reality of their biological sex by late adolescence.
+Without pre-pubertal affirmation and hormone intervention 80-95% of children with GD will accept the reality of their biological sex by late adolescence.

 Affirming gender dysphoria via public education and legal policies will confuse children and parents, leading more children to present to “gender clinics” where they will be given puberty-blocking drugs.
 This, in turn, virtually ensures that they will choose a lifetime of sterility, toxic cross-sex hormones, and unnecessary surgical mutilation of their healthy body parts.